barcaroli/QGA2/README.md

 In the case of the best stratification, QGA is compared with the GA implemented in the package “SamplingStrata”.
-It can be verified that QGA converges to a convenient solution moe rapidly than SamplingStrata.
+It can be verified that QGA converges to a convenient solution more rapidly than SamplingStrata.

-In the other two caes.
-QGA is compared with the GA implemented in the “genalg” package.
+In the other cases, QGA is compared with the GA implemented in the “genalg” package.
 QGA is more rapidly converging to a good solution in the knapsack problem, while the opposite is in the case of the traveler salesman.